Do's & Don'ts

 Bring Your Running Shoes

 Bernstein – Berkeley invites everyone to their annual, free 5k Fun Run through downtown streets and parks.
-Bring your running gear and join the pavement pounders for 6:30 am fun.
+Bring your running gear and join the pavement pounders for 6:0 am fun starting at the newly opened Apple Carneige Library.

 Warm – Light Jacket